 After dinner, freshly prepared desserts, including ship-made ice cream or cakes are a great way to end a meal and satisfy any sweet tooth.

 A selection of wines and beers is available to perfectly compliment your visit to our restaurant… and if you’re interested in relaxing during your time off from activities and landings, delight onboard Ocean Atlantic by raising your glass to the experience of a lifetime!

 Our bar is fully equipped with a variety of cocktails, beers, non-alcoholic beverages and more, to quench your thirst and reward the explorer in you.

 Ocean Albatros is the perfect addition to our fleet, due to its nautical technology and innovative low-energy usage.
 He’s been designed and is currently undergoing additional preparations to satisfy our Nordic standards of service.

 Our objective for safe and transformational experiences, distinguished lectures and programs, and superior-quality stays on our vessels, can now also manifest through more gentle sea crossings and a luxurious experience onboard.

 Her X-BOW™ – Infinity class provides high stability in rough weather and high waves, and the spacious cabins allow for comfort and leisure between locations.
 Several restaurants, a wellness center and all the commodities to complete a dream voyage to the Antarctic region.

 There are private balconies in approx. 90% of the staterooms, allowing you to behold the magnitude of the open ocean all around you.

-The Ocean Victory will start operating the polar regions in NOVEMBER 2022.
+The Ocean Albatros will start operating the polar regions in MAY 2023.